-(August 2018 UPDATE note: CMS released the new Final Rule on July 31, 2018, which makes the info below out of date.
-Please click here to refer to our newer blog post and document dated August 3rd for the most up-to-date version of our PDPM interpretation.)
+(September 2019 UPDATE note: CMS released additional updates after this post, which makes the info below out of date.
+Please click here to refer to our newer blog post and document dated September 12th for the most up-to-date version of our PDPM interpretation.)

 What a difference a year makes.
 One year and one day ago we posted about the "Game Changing" Proposed Final Rule, and here we are with a new one!
 Mark finished that update with, "Isn't Medicare Fun?"
 And it still is!
 To keep it fun, if you are awake all the way to the end, we’ll throw in some photos from last weekend when Mark digested all 266-pages of the new update and penned this summary.
 (If you are attending this week’s NARA Conference, the captions could prove helpful if your flight home is canceled - it’s a beautiful place about an hour from D.C. that would be fun to discover.)
 Without further ado, may we introduce you to the industry’s latest game changer, the Payment Driven Payment Model…